ruben-iteng/faebrylyzer/README.md

 ## About

 faebrylyzer is an 8 channel logic analyser compatible with the fx2lafw firmware.
-It is designed to be integrated as a module, or used stand-alone.
+It is designed to be integrated as a module into other projects (e.g. a factory test rig).
 This project is build with the open-source EDA [faebryk](https://github.com/faebryk/faebryk).